+In essence, Same Language Subtitling (SLS) is Bollywood fortified with subtitles, for mass literacy.
 Conceived in 1996, SLS is simply the idea of subtitling mainstream TV content in the "same" language as the audio.
 What you hear is what you read.
-Several research studies have found that SLS causes automatic and inescapable reading engagement among viewers.
-Especially on songbased content, regular SLS exposure is known to contribute to reading skill improvement.
+Several previous research studies have found that SLS causes automatic and inescapable reading engagement among viewers.
+Especially on song-based content, regular SLS exposure is known to contribute to reading skill improvement.

 From 2002-13, the Indian Institute of Management, Ahmedabad and non-profit PlanetRead ran several SLS pilots in partnership with Doordarshan, India's national/state TV network.
 SLS was implemented across India on song-based programming in 8 major languages: Hindi, Bengali, Gujarati, Marathi, Telugu, Tamil, Kannada, and Punjabi.
-In all those pilots, SLS was only implemented on one weekly episode in any language/state, but not scaled up.
-But even with a low frequency of implementation over a sustained period, SLS had a measurable and positive impact on reading skills.23 So what could happen if SLS were to be scaled up on every song, in every language, on all of mainstream TV, as the SLS project has been advocating for with policy makers, since 2006?
+In all those pilots, SLS was not scaled up and only implemented on one weekly episode in any language/state.
+But even in a low frequency state, SLS had a measurable and positive impact on reading skills when implemented over a sustained period.23 So what could happen if SLS were to be scaled up on every song, in every language, on all of mainstream TV, as the SLS project has been advocating for, since 2006?